defo550/cto-compass/docs/quickstart.md

 ## Step 2: Review the Framework (5 min)

-The S.E.C.
-Framework provides structure for the CTO role:
+The SEC Framework provides structure for the CTO role:

 ### Strategy - "Where are we going?"